 There is one additional interior element that throws the interior design off symmetry.

-Both crosshatched crooks grow out of one of the thick black lines that form part of the first motif discussed above.
-One of these crooks has two additional thick black lines that parallel the two longest sides of the design and join with the first black line to form a triangle that surrounds the crook.
-The second crosshatched crook lacks this surrounding triangle and stands alone in its space.
-The potential significance of this unbalancing element is discussed below.
+Element #7: Both crosshatched crooks grow out of one of the thick black lines that form part of the linear motif discussed above.
+One of these crosshatched crook stands alone in its space.
+The second of these crooks has two additional thick black lines that parallel the two longest sides of the design and join with the first black line to form a triangle that surrounds the crook.

 The exterior of the bowl is decorated with a band of two designs, each repeated eight times.